 Do you have more questions?
 Don’t worry!
 This article will provide you with all the necessary knowledge on how to effectively use colors for your brand strategy!

+Let’s give you an example.
 So, when we think of McDonald’s or Coca-Cola some of the first things that pop into our mind are probably their yellow and red logos, right?

 Choosing appropriate colors communicates your brand’s identity to new customers.
-Likewise, mismatching colors with your brand values is likely to be a major turn-off.
+Furthermore, mismatching colors with your brand values is likely to be a major turn-off.
 This post will help you understand how color theory, color psychology, and persuasion work in marketing, and what the go-to colors are when making a decision on brand identity.